The Benefits of a JAMS Failover Setup

 The JAMS failover architecture should consist of at least three servers:

 - JAMS Agent server(s), where Jobs are run

 If a failure occurs, the secondary JAMS Scheduler will take over for the primary JAMS Scheduler to ensure the schedule continues as expected.
 If Jobs are executing locally on the primary JAMS Scheduler server, a failure will cause all Jobs executing on the JAMS Scheduler server to fail.
 Running Jobs on JAMS Agent server(s) protects those Jobs from a primary JAMS Scheduler server failure.
-To further protect the executing Jobs from server failure, you can configure the JAMS Agent in a cluster.

 Installing and Configuring the JAMS Failover Setup